chanccm/streamlit-nlp/README.md

 ## Requirements

-Python libraries listed in requirements.txt file. \n
+Python libraries listed in requirements.txt file.

 Also need to download nltk libraries:
 1. WordNet - lexical database of English, for lemmatization step in text preprocessing